 In 2013, a grant from the Elizabeth M. Jansen Fund at Placer Community Foundation brought the program to almost 200 students at First Street Elementary School in Lincoln.
 Elizabeth shared, “Supporting this program in my hometown was important to me because with a strong educational foundation, students in Lincoln will have greater confidence in their abilities and become future leaders.”

-The Sight Word Busters program has expanded to more than 100 trained volunteers tutoring daily in 33 classrooms at seven schools in Auburn, Rocklin and Lincoln.
+As of this writing, the Sight Word Busters program has expanded to more than 100 trained volunteers tutoring daily in 33 classrooms at seven schools in Auburn, Rocklin and Lincoln.
 Program sponsors who donated funds to purchase exercise books and materials for the volunteers include the Placer Community Foundation, Elizabeth M. Jansen Fund.
 All of the help resulted in 702 local elementary school students mastering more than 5,000 word lists, with the help of 100-plus volunteers donating 1,939 volunteer hours.